 A master's degree in Speech-Language Pathology (SLP) is the professional entry-level requirement for employment as a speech-language pathologist.
-Completion of CSUN's CDS SLP master's program satisfies the academic requirements for
+Completion of CSUN's Master of Science in Communicative Disorders program satisfies the academic requirements for

-Offered in collaboration with CSUN's College of Health and Human Development, this program is a 36-month course of study, taught fully online by distinguished CSUN faculty with field experience in all aspects of the profession.
-Designed for working professionals, the program is taught in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.
+Offered in collaboration with CSUN's College of Health and Human Development, this program is a 41-month course of study, taught fully online by distinguished CSUN faculty with field experience in all aspects of the profession.
+The program is taught in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.

-CSUN also offers a two-year, fully online CDS Prerequisite ("Pre-CDS") program that prepares those with bachelor's degrees in fields other than CDS or SLP for automatic admission into the CDS SLP master's program.
+CSUN also offers a two-year, fully online SLP Prerequisite ("Pre-SLP") program that prepares those with bachelor's degrees in fields other than CDS or SLP for automatic admission into the Master of Science in Communicative Disorders program.

 CSUN’s Master of Science in Communicative Disorders program recently won the Outstanding Program Award from the National Awards Committee of the University Professional & Continuing Education Association (UPCEA).